Prag8855/aab/content/guides/german-health-insurance.md

 ### 1. Understand your options

 Use my [recommendation tool](#your-options) to know your options.
 There are 3 types of health insurance and hundreds of options.
 The best option depends on your situation.
+If you apply for a [[National Visa]], you might need a combination of insurances.

 ### 2. Ask an expert to choose